 10. Because they entail a flexing motion that targets the hip flexors, squats are ideal for increasing hip mobility and stability.
 That is because squats target the hip flexors.

-11. Squat kicks, also called the dancer's hip stretch, So do hip abductors help with hip dips?
+11. Squat kicks, also called the dancer's hip stretch, do hip abductors help with hip dips?
 Enhanced hip abductor and external rotator strength with these exercises.
-These kicks are performed by squatting down and then kicking your legs back up.
+These kicks are performed by squatting down and kicking your legs back up.

 banded side walks